 It has been recognized that excess tension in your body can cause a variety of unpleasant symptoms and it can interfere with your ability to perform activities well.
 Most persons who seek this therapy come for the relief of backaches, sore necks, shoulders and rarely for carpal tunnel syndrome.
-It is very useful to help dancers, actors and singers to improve their stage performance.
-Sir Paul McCartney the famous musician and singer is known to practice the Alexander technique to help him perform better on stage.
+It is very useful in helping dancers, actors and singers to improve their stage performance.
+Sir Paul McCartney, the famous musician and singer, is known to practice the Alexander technique to help him perform better on stage.

-It can even help athletes who have frequent sports injuries.
-This technique even helps musicians who have bad posture, which results in severe pain, fatigue and decrease in the quality of their performance.
-Besides helping the elderly and the stressed out persons.
-Alexander is a safe, effective non-pharmacological therapy, which can help a wide variety of individuals from various walks of life.
+This technique can even help athletes who have frequent sports injuries.
+It also helps musicians who have bad posture, which results in severe pain, fatigue and decrease in the quality of their performance.
+Besides helping the elderly and the stressed-out persons, Alexander technique is a safe and effective non-pharmacological therapy which can help a wide variety of individuals from various walks of life.